Runarok/GeeksForGeeks-solutions/README.md

 ## Issues Faced

 During the automation process, a common issue was closing the browser tab after solving a problem.
 This caused the automation to create only the `README.md` file for some problems and not the code file itself.
-Although this could have been avoided, I was initially unaware of the issue, and as a result, a few problems were missing their code files.
+Although this could have been avoided by closing the tab after a minute or two, I was initially unaware of the issue, and as a result, a few problems were missing their code files.

+---

 ### Trick to Find Missing Files